Largest Asteroids

 trans-Neptunian object

 229762 Gǃkúnǁʼhòmdímà (provisional designation 2007 UK126) is a large binary trans-Neptunian object and dwarf planet candidate in the scattered disc, located in the outermost region of the Solar System.
-It was discovered on 19 October 2007 by American astronomers Megan Schwamb, Michael Brown, and David Rabinowitz at the Palomar Observatory in California and measures approximately 600 kilometers (400 miles) in diameter.
-This medium-sized TNO appears to be representative of a class of...
+It was discovered on 19 October 2007 by American astronomers Megan Schwamb, Michael Brown, and David Rabinowitz at the Palomar Observatory in California.
 Read more on Wikipedia.

 Wikidata